 Carl Anderson, Wilmette, IL –Carl first came to Deerhorn in 2004 and was subsequently a camper for 8 summers.
 He joined the staff in 2012 and is known for keeping a busy activity schedule, even as a counselor.
 His horseback riding and ranch work background have influenced his role at camp, where he works primarily as the wrangler at the horse stables.
 Carl also enjoys participating in Deerhorn’s musical tradition as a guitarist and often performs at campfires.
 He cites amazing memories, outdoor fun, and camp’s profound role in his own development as reasons for returning each summer.
 He studies Organismal Biology and Ecology at Colorado College, where he enjoys backcountry skiing and whitewater kayaking whenever possible.

 Kiana Broadbridge, Tallahassee, FL-Kiana grew up at Deerhorn and has been on staff since she was 13.
 She was a Co-Captain and Cheerleader at Florida State, and graduated in 2016 with a Bachelor’s Degree in Family and Child Science.
-She teaches horseback riding and serves as a Special Events Director at Deerhorn.
+During the winter she is a high school teacher and coach in Florida.
+At camp, she teaches horseback riding and serves as the Special Events Director.
 She is proud to carry on the family tradition of spreading the Creed that her Great-Grandfather wrote in 1930.

 Counselors & Staff